Precision Sound Reproducers

 is distortion caused by the inertia (mass) of driver membranes and

 When a loudspeaker reproduces a sine wave, the mass of the moving parts

 is not a problem as they oscillate like a string does.
 Now imagine you

 pull the signal plug suddenly.
 The oscillating membrane will not be

-immediately and will continue to produce some sound for a short while
+immediately and will continue to produce some movement (and sound) for

 caused by stored energy, before it comes to rest.
 Energy can be stored

 both in the speed of

 and/or in springloads.
 As a result, sound is produced

 present in the signal.
 In musical signals sudden changes happen all the